Skip to main content

 26. Participate in work-based learning experiences.

-29. Demonstrate proficiency using computer networks.
+29. Demonstrate proficiency using network standards and protocols.

-33. Demonstrate proficiency in configuring and troubleshooting network connections.
+33. Configure and troubleshoot network connections.

-37. Use information technology tools.
+37. Use information technology tools to enhance productivity and collaboration.

 41. Participate in work-based learning experiences.

-44. Perform various administrative functions using groups.
+44. Perform administrative functions using groups

 50. Administer servers remotely.